capem/MARIS/README.md

     ```

 ### Model Implementation
-- The MMG3DOF model is now enforced by default in the CLI
+- The MMG3DOF model is enforced by default in the CLI with no dummy fallbacks
+- Environment providers are automatically selected based on scenario configuration
 - If you need to debug model behavior, examine the force components in the JSONL output
 - For numerical instabilities, check the solver parameters in `maris/sim/runner.py`